letsencrypt/boulder/docs/acme-divergences.md

 # Boulder divergences from ACME

 While Boulder attempts to implement the ACME specification ([RFC 8555]) as strictly as possible there are places at which we will diverge from the letter of the specification for various reasons.
-This document describes the difference between RFC 8555 and Boulder's implementation of ACME, informally called ACMEv2 and available at https://acme-v02.api.letsencrypt.org/directory.
-Boulder's implementation of ACMEv1 differs substantially from the final RFC.
-Documentation for Boulder's ACMEv1 support is available in [acme-divergences-v1.md](acme-divergences-v1.md).
+This document describes the difference between [RFC 8555] and Boulder's implementation of ACME, informally called ACMEv2 and available at https://acme-v02.api.letsencrypt.org/directory.
 A listing of RFC conformant design decisions that may differ from other ACME servers is listed in [implementation_details](https://github.com/letsencrypt/boulder/blob/main/docs/acme-implementation_details.md).

-Presently, Boulder diverges from the RFC 8555 ACME spec in the following ways:
+Presently, Boulder diverges from the [RFC 8555] ACME spec in the following ways:

 ## [Section 6.3](https://tools.ietf.org/html/rfc8555#section-6.3)